Cloud Computing Guidelines

 - Never divulge information that the university has classified as "restricted" on the Internet.
 Examples include social security numbers, credit card information, and driver's license numbers.
 See OSU Policy on Institutional Data.

 - Comply with FERPA requirements to protect student privacy.
 Do not place grades or evaluative comments on Internet sites.
 Contact the Office of the Registrar at 292-9330 for assistance interpreting FERPA.
 See OSU Policy Concerning Privacy and Release of Student Records.

 - Never use personally identifying information without explicit permission, unless the university has classified the information to be "public," for example, in the University Directory ("Find People").

 - Ensure that all records "” whether instructional, administrative, or research "” are retained according to the records retention schedule.
 See OSU Records Retention Policies.

 - Ensure that applications or services are accessible to all.
-See OSU Minimum Web Accessibility Standards.
+See Ohio State's Minimum Digital Accessibility Standards.
 Contact the Web Accessibility Center at 292-1760 for assistance evaluating a tool or service.